abdennour/ansible-role-kube-local-environment/README.md

 Dependencies
 ------------

 It is already a consolidator of other roles.

-These roles are defined in the dependency list of this role.
-You don't need to include them in your project
+- andrewrothstein.kubectl
+- andrewrothstein.kubernetes-helm
+- abdennour.helmfile
+- samcre.aws_iam_authenticator

 Example Playbook
 ----------------